manimejia/uix/README.md

 </html>
 ```

 Instantiate the widget behavior on existing HTML structures, by adding a `data-[widget]` attribute.
-This attribute may contain a value of space separated `configTokens`, which will be used to apply configuration presets to the options of this widget instance.
+This attribute may contain a value of space separated `tokens`, which will be used to apply configuration presets to the options of this widget instance.
 Any additional `data-[widget]-[option]` attributes are uses to further tweak the options of this widget instance.

 ```html
 <div id="#my-tabs-widget" data-tabs="token token" data-tabs-[option]="value" >...</div>